A Few Extras and a Bit of the Advanced Stuff

 Tables in Markdown is where the “a bit of the advanced stuff” comes in.
 First, tables isn’t officially supported in the original Markdown, but two of the three flavors of Markdown, Markdown Extra and GitHub-flavored Markdown, does provide support for tables.
-When you are building a site via GitHub pages, or if you own a WordPress-powered blog [2. via the Jetpack plugin, which provides support for Markdown Extra], you can build tables using Markdown.
+When you are building a site via GitHub pages, or if you own a WordPress-powered blog 1, you can build tables using Markdown.

 To build a table, we are using three special characters: pipe